cloudfoundry-attic/cf-abacus/doc/security.md

 The OAuth token should include:
 * a user id uniquely identifying that Resource Provider
 * an OAuth scope named like `abacus.usage.<resource_id>.write`

+A user that wants to get a report for a resource should present a token that has scope named `abacus.usage.<resource_id>.read`.

-For example the linux-container resource the provider should have scope `abacus.usage.linux-container.write` to submit usage.
-To get the report for that resource you should present a token with the `abacus.usage.linux-container.read` scope to the Abacus reporting component.
+For example the `linux-container` resource provider should have scope `abacus.usage.linux-container.write` to submit usage.
+To get a report an user should present token with the `abacus.usage.linux-container.read` scope to the Abacus reporting component.

 #### System token